bitwarden/help/_articles/importing/teams-enterprise-migration-guide.md

 Password management is crucial for organizational security and operational efficiency.
 Providing insight into the best methods to perform migration and configuration is designed to minimize the trial-and-error approach that is often needed when exchanging enterprise tools.

-The below steps are listed in the recommended order for ease of use and smooth boarding for users.
+The below steps are listed in the recommended order for ease of use and smooth onboarding for users.

 ## Exporting data